3 Sources

 Copy Link

-AI-created videos featuring fake schoolboys and an elderly woman have gone viral in the Philippines, influencing public opinion on Vice President Sara Duterte's impeachment case.
-The incident raises concerns about AI's impact on political discourse and misinformation.
+Deepfake videos featuring AI-generated characters have emerged in the Philippines, influencing public opinion on Vice President Sara Duterte's impeachment case.
+The incident highlights the growing impact of AI in political discourse and raises concerns about misinformation.

 Source: France 24

-Surprisingly, when the AI nature of the videos was exposed, Vice President Duterte and her supporters remained unfazed.
+Surprisingly, Vice President Duterte and her supporters have defended the use of these AI-generated videos.
 Duterte herself stated, "There's no problem with sharing an AI video in support of me.
-As long as it's not being turned into a business" 1.
-Senator Dela Rosa echoed this sentiment, saying, "Even if it's AI...
+As long as it's not being turned into a business" 3.
+Senator dela Rosa echoed this sentiment, saying, "Even if it's AI...
 I agree with the point" 1.

 Source: Economic Times

-Experts have raised alarm over the potential consequences of using AI in this manner.
-Jose Mari Lanuza of Sigla Research Center warned that such content could make certain beliefs appear "more popular than they actually are" 2.
-This artificial amplification of opinions could potentially distort public perception and undermine democratic processes.
+Experts have raised concerns about the potential misuse of AI in political contexts.
+Jose Mari Lanuza of Sigla Research Center warned that using AI to push viewpoints via seemingly ordinary people can make beliefs appear "more popular than they actually are" 3.

-Jose Miguelito Enriquez, an associate research fellow at Nanyang Technological University, pointed out that these AI-generated interviews represent a "grey area" in terms of ethical considerations.
-Unlike deepfakes of real people, which some AI companies have committed to preventing, these fictional characters fall into a less regulated space 1.
+Jose Miguelito Enriquez, an associate research fellow at Nanyang Technological University, pointed out that these videos represent a "grey area" in AI ethics, as they don't use the likeness of actual living persons 2.

 Summarized by